11 Of The Worst Deaths That Human Beings Have Ever Experienced

 The plant converted uranium hexafluoride into enriched uranium for the purposes of nuclear energy.
 This usually involved a meticulous, carefully-timed, multi-step process.
 But Ouchi and his coworkers Masato Shinohara and Yutaka Yokokawa attempted to take a shortcut to meet their deadline.

-Unfortunately, this led to a horrific explosion of a uranium solution.
+Unfortunately, this led to a horrific nuclear accident involving a uranium solution.
 The plant underwent emergency evacuation as the three men were rushed to the National Institute of Radiological Sciences in Chiba.
 They had all been directly exposed to harmful radiation, but to different degrees.

 Yokokawa, the sole survivor of the group, was exposed to three sieverts of radiation.
 Shinohara was exposed to 10 sieverts.
 And Ouchi was exposed to a whopping 17 sieverts — which was more than any human in history.